SeLite/SeLite.github.io/SeleniumIDEtips.md

 In auxiliary IDEs

+ * _Alt_ key opens Selenium IDE menu, not Firefox menu.
+However, if you are not running Firefox in full screen mode (F11), then pressing _Alt_ again opens Firefox menu.
+ * (-) if you hide Firefox menu, then _Alt_ key won't open it.
+ * (-) don't call `alert()` or `confirm()` from `getEval`
-* optionally, press F11 for full screen mode (this is probably beneficial only if you have more than two physical screens)
+ * (+) optionally, press F11 for full screen mode
-* (-) if you hide Firefox menu, it often doesn't show up when you press _Alt_ key.
-Then you need to click at the very top of the browser window (which shows `testCaseName (testCaseFileName.html) - Selenium IDE X.Y.Z - Mozilla Firefox`) and then press _Alt_.
-* (-) pressing F5 (which reloads Selenium IDE), or closing Selenium IDE tab/window with 'x' icon, applies without any confirmation about unsaved case(s) or suite.
+ * (-) pressing F5 (which reloads Selenium IDE), or closing Selenium IDE tab/window with 'x' icon, applies without any confirmation about unsaved case(s) or suite!
 The safest way is not to modify scripts in auxiliary IDEs.

 Side note: There is also Firefox menu > View > Sidebar > Selenium IDE.
 However, that Selenium IDE sidebar has restricted width.
 Like Auxiliary Selenium IDEs, Selenium IDE in a sidebar doesn't load any [SettingsManifests](SettingsManifests), any [Settings](Settings) sets, neither any extensions through [Bootstrap](Bootstrap).
 Please, vote at [ThirdPartyIssues](ThirdPartyIssues) > [Sidebars (history, bookmarks) should not have maximum width](https://bugzilla.mozilla.org/show_bug.cgi?id=406629) so that it gets fixed.

 ## Multiple standard Selenium IDEs
 This shows multiple Selenium IDEs, detached from Firefox browser windows.
 Compared to the previous method, this

  * (-) needs multiple running Firefox instances (and profiles).
 Each profile each needs an installation of Selenium IDE; ones that run scripts also need their own installations of SeLite [Components](Components) and any other extensions.
  * (+) can run multiple scripts in parallel with separate sessions (cookies)

 To set up